NervanaSystems/ngraph-python/tensorflow_import/README.md

     - Freeze the model checkpoints to protobuf using [this tool].
 The `--output_node_names` option is the name of the last operation for inference, which is currently manually identified on TensorBoard.
-2. Now we can import the TensorFlow-trained eights and mlp inference using `ngraph`.
+2. Inference.
+Now we can import the TensorFlow-trained weights and perform inference using ngraph`.
 Notes that we need to manually identify the last op used in inference, which is `softmax_linear/add` for this example.

     ```sh
     $ python mnist_mlp_inference.py